Do you want to make a luminary to accent your decor, but you want to keep the costs down? David does it with budget materials from the hardware store!

 If you’ve got a drill press you can drill even more holes through the sides to create more light.

-I hope you enjoyed it and that it sparks your creative fires.
+I hope you enjoyed making a luminary and that it sparks your creative fire.
 Feel free, as always, to ask questions – I will monitor the comments section.
 I’d also love for you to visit these other related posts: